meishinlee/airline-reservation-system/readme.md

     - Rate/Comment
     - Track Spending
     - Logout
+- View Flights (Mei) <- this is just displaying the top x rows with attribute airline name, flight number, arrival/departure, skeleton finished

 To Do:
 - Booking Agent Register
 - Airline Staff Login
 - Airline Staff Register
-- View Flights <- this is just displaying the top x rows with attribute airline name, flight number, arrival/departure
 - Search Flights - with customer
 - How to hash MD5?